Cheesy chicken melts with jalapeños and a spicy cajun mayo sauce! For those who like it HOT!

 - 4 hoagie rolls

 - Preheat oven to broil.
+Whisk together all ingredients for cajun seasoning.
 Rub 2 teaspoons of the cajun seasoning into the chicken breasts.
+Store at room temperature.
 Cook in a large pan or nonstick skillet over medium heat 4-5 minutes on each side until cooked through.

 - Cut the hoagie rolls lengthwise and place two slices of provolone cheese on each of the "bottom" halves of the rolls.
 Place them on a baking sheet and cook under the broiler for 2-3 minutes until cheese is melted.